-Ok first let me just say that this is probably the priciest product I will ever share on this blog ever, but I had to.
+Ok, first let me just say that this is probably the priciest product I will ever share on this blog, but I had to.
 I got a sample of this product last May as my Sephora birthday gift and from the first time I used it I was in awe.
-In an attempt to limit frizz, I tend to be pretty heavy handed when it comes to applying product to my hair which often times leads to my scalp flaking so having a product like this I immediately went to see about getting myself a full size bottle only to see the $42 price tag.
-It would be months before I could convince myself to spend that kind of money on my head but I don’t regret it for a second.
+In an attempt to limit frizz, I tend to be pretty heavy handed when it comes to applying styling product to my hair which often times leads to my scalp flaking so having a product like this is a God-send.
+I immediately went to see about getting myself a full size bottle only to see the $42 price tag.
+It would be months before I could convince myself to spend that kind of money on my head, but I don’t regret it for a second.

 Zotos Professional All About Curls No Lather Cleanser & Quenched Cream Conditioner